we-like-parsers/pegen/CONTRIBUTING.md

 python -m tox
 ```

-This will check that all the test pass but also will make several checks on the code style
+This will check that all the tests pass but also will make several checks on the code style
 and type annotations of the package.

-Additionally, if you want to just run the testes and you have `pytest` installed, you can run
+Additionally, if you want to just run the tests and you have `pytest` installed, you can run
-the test directly by running:
+the tests directly by running:

 ```
 python -m pytest tests